Study Module in IP Law

 The application period for the study module IP Law on MSc level starts during the spring of 2020.
-The electronic form will be available on this site 15 April 2020.
+The electronic form will be available on this site 15 April 2020 at 12 noon.

 You will need to enclose a scanned copy of your official stamped transcript of records in order to prove that you have attained the demanded 10 ECTS of studies within commercial law or law (university level).
 The scanned copies cannot be older than 3 months, and the original needs to be issued by the university (which means that you cannot print out one yourself).
 The registration ends when 30 eligible students have signed up to the study module or when the predetermined registration time ends.